wdv4758h/avremu/README.md

 future, if you start this.
 But, we can use a normal C compiler to compile the C code to some simple platform.
 Like AVR[4].
 Since I have other things to do than writing an AVR Emulator in TeX, here it is!

+The newest source can be found at https://gitlab.brokenpipe.de/stettberger/avr_tex.

 ## You are writing an CPU emulator in TeX, the TYPESETTING system? ##